Emotional Wellbeing and Mental Health in Pregnancy

 Talking Therapies

-If you are feeling low in mood, stressed or anxious during pregnancy or after having a baby, NHS Northamptonshire Talking Therapies, or psychological therapies, are effective and confidential treatments delivered by fully trained NHS staff.
-You can register for the service by calling 0300 999 1616 (9 to 5 weekdays) or completing the online registration forms available at Northamptonshire NHS Talking Therapies | NHFT
+If you are feeling low, stressed or anxious during pregnancy or after birth, NHS Northamptonshire Talking Therapies, or psychological therapies, are effective and confidential treatments delivered by fully trained NHS staff.

-NHS Northamptonshire Talking Therapies provide an initial assessment by telephone and can offer a range of evidence-based talking therapies by phone, through video link, or face to face.
 This could be on a one-to-one basis or as part of a group.
-You can also sign up for an online programme and webinars, working at your own pace, in your own home.
-During pregnancy and up to 12 months after, parents will be prioritised so please mention that you are pregnant or have had a baby.
+You can also sign up for an online programme and webinars, working at your pace in your home.
+Parents will be prioritised during pregnancy and up to 12 months after, so please mention that you are pregnant or have had a baby.

-NHS Northamptonshire Talking Therapies support options include online tools, which you can use whenever and wherever works best for you.
-They can help with common mental health problems including; stress, anxiety, depression, health anxiety, social anxiety, Obsessive Compulsive Disorder (OCD) and trauma (including birth trauma).
-Talking therapies can help you to understand your problems and find ways to manage them.
+Talking therapies can help you to understand and manage your problems.
 Therapists can guide you through this process.
 NHS Northamptonshire Talking Therapies also have Peer Supporters who can work alongside our therapists to offer you additional support.

-Sometimes women will require additional support above and beyond services such as NHS Northamptonshire Talking Therapies and the support from Midwifery and their GP.
-For women who have a history of, currently experiencing or at an increased chance of experiencing moderate to severe mental health conditions, a referral to the Specialist Perinatal Mental Health Service May be required
+For those with a history of, currently experiencing or at an increased chance of experiencing moderate to severe mental health conditions, a Specialist Perinatal Mental Health Service referral may be necessary.

 Read more